 All students who declare their concentration in Politics are eligible to pursue one of the three tracks and should inform the Undergraduate Program Manager of their intention to pursue a program upon declaring the concentration in Spring of their sophomore year, and no later than February 1 of their junior year.
 The tracks provide additional guidance for structuring the program of study as a Politics concentrator, but students are not required to select a track to graduate with a degree in Politics.
 Students who pursue a program will still need to fulfill the requirements of a Politics concentrator.
 Courses may simultaneously fulfill both the program requirements and the Politics concentration requirements.

 All courses taken to satisfy a track must be a on a graded basis and will factor into the Honors calculation.

-NOTE: Due to the COVID-19 situation, students pursuing a Departmental Track can be rest assured that any Politics courses that they take on a P/D/F basis will both count as a departmental and count toward the Program(s) they are pursuing, provided the student earns a passing grade.
-For Political Economy track students, this means that if you elect to take an upper-level macro- or micro-economics course as a P/D/F, it will be considered as counting as a departmental and toward the Program.
-In short, P/D/F courses taken as regular departmental courses and/or toward a Departmental Track will count provided that the student receives a passing grade.
-This exception to our rule applies to P/D/F courses taken during Spring 2020.
+For students pursuing a Departmental Track, any Politics courses that they took on a P/D/F basis in Spring 2020 will both count as a departmental and toward the Program(s) they are pursuing, provided the student earned a passing grade.
+For Political Economy track students, this means that if you elected to take an upper-level macro- or micro-economics course as a P/D/F, it will be considered as counting as a departmental and toward the Program.
+In short, P/D/F courses that were taken as regular departmental courses and/or toward a Departmental Track will count, provided that the student received a passing grade.
+This exception to our rule applies to P/D/F courses only taken during Spring 2020.

 Please note: The degree will read A.B. in Politics and unlike University Certificates, the departmental program will not appear on the transcript.
 Concentrators who successfully complete the program’s requirements will receive a departmental attestation on Class Day.